 Ken Pate wrote an article for the Harley Owners Group’s magazine, “Enthusiast”, entitled “Worth the Ride”.
 He told of how his wife was so mad when he bought his Harley in 2003 and that she didn’t talk to him for weeks and that she would never ride on it.
 One day in 2004 she was told she had colon cancer and wanted to go for a ride…on his bike.
 Soon they were riding all the time, she even got her own trike; they ended up a HOG meeting where they met many wonderful people.
 Ken said of that meeting, that it was the best thing they did together in 46 years of marriage.
 Later his wife was diagnosed with lung cancer.
 The HOG Chapter rallied to help the couple in many ways over the years.
 When Ken’s wife passed away in 2010, the funeral planned by Ken and his wife included their Harley family leading the funeral procession…maybe 25 bikes they thought.
 On the day of the funeral, a police escort and 74 bikes led the way!
 What is a true family anyway, I ask?
 I would say these folks were producing very good “shelter & shade” benefits by having proper roots and good nourishment.
 It didn’t matter about politics, money, position, or anything else; it was about caring for one another as a family of humanity.

 Haven “Muskrat” Mankin, wears many hats besides being a long time husband (44 years); I am the father of 2 beautiful daughters.
-I am also: a Christian author, an Adult Sunday School Bible Teacher (37 years), an Elder in the Christian Church (35 years), a Preacher, an Architect (40 years), a custom light fixture manufacturer, a Stone Mason, a Cabinet Maker, and a Exotic Wood Craftsman...oh, and I love Harley Davidson Motorcycles!
+I am also: a Christian author, an Adult Sunday School Bible Teacher (37 years), an Elder in the Christian Church (35 years), a Preacher, an Architect (46 years), an artist, a writer, and a speaker ...oh, and I love Harley Davidson Motorcycles!